1046prt/rajxprakash/src/content/blog/get-started-with-nextjs.md

 }
 ```

-Now import and use it in `src/app/page.tsx`:
+Now let's use it on your homepage.
+Edit `src/app/page.tsx`:

 ```tsx
 import Hero from './components/Hero';